jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) When a change is made by regulations under this section and is expressed to apply for a reportable period in which the regulation is made as set out in subsection (2), the change applies from the date on which the regulation comes into force.
 Nothing in this section or in the regulation requires a reporting platform operator to give effect to the change from an earlier date.
 (4) A regulation may provide for the change, extension, limitation, suspension, or cancellation of an earlier regulation.
 (5) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 226G Application of changes to commentary or guidance relating to global anti-base erosion model rules
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister of Revenue, make regulations providing for—
+  (a) the non-application of a change to—
+    (i) the commentary to the global anti-base erosion model rules developed by the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (the Inclusive Framework) and published by the OECD; or
+    (ii) guidance on the interpretation or administration of the global anti-base erosion model rules issued by the Inclusive Framework and published by the OECD:
+  (b) a period for which a change referred to in paragraph (a) does not apply.
+(2) A regulation may provide for the change, extension, limitation, suspension, or cancellation of an earlier regulation.
+(3) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 14 — Transitional provisions and savings